 - A biopsy to collect a sample of abnormal-looking tissue, which can be performed during the endoscopy

-What Are the Treatments for Esophageal Cancer?
+What Are the Treatments for Esophageal Cancer in NJ?

 Treatments for esophageal cancer depend on overall health, the stage of the cancer and the cells involved.
 Options include surgery, chemotherapy and radiation therapy.